apostrophecms/apostrophe-astro/README.md

 `.astro` files.
 For complete documentation and examples, see the [`@astrojs/react` integration](https://docs.astro.build/en/guides/integrations-guide/react/).

-In this way, Astro acts as a **univeral bridge** to essentially all modern frontend frameworks.
+In this way, Astro acts as a **universal bridge** to essentially all modern frontend frameworks.

 ## A note on production use